cosmo-parker/code-notes/React-Performance.md

      * Then populates the object keys with the sub objects.
      * Only when the object is complete is the actual rendering triggered

-* User clicks button which triggers an event with updates state
+* User clicks button which triggers an event which updates state

 ```
+// use shouldComponentUpdate() to check if state changed

 let nextItems = this.state.items

 nextItems.push(newItem)